Hyde Park (SA)

 Hyde Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, AreaSearch estimates the population of the Hyde Park (SA) statistical area (Lv2) at approximately 1,703 people.
-This figure reflects an increase of 43 individuals since the 2021 Census, which recorded a population of 1,660.
-The increase is inferred from AreaSearch's estimated resident population of 1,683 as of June 2024, along with three validated new addresses since the Census date.
-This results in a population density ratio of 2,838 persons per square kilometer, placing Hyde Park (SA) in the upper quartile relative to national locations assessed by AreaSearch.
-The primary driver for this population growth was overseas migration, contributing approximately 99.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Hyde Park (SA) is estimated at around 1,703 people.
+This reflects an increase of 43 people since the 2021 Census, which reported a population of 1,660 people.
+The change was inferred from AreaSearch's resident population estimate of 1,683 following examination of ABS' latest ERP data release in June 2024 and three additional validated new addresses since the Census date.
+This level of population results in a density ratio of 2,838 persons per square kilometer, placing Hyde Park (SA) in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 99.0% of overall population gains during recent periods for this suburb.

 Frequently Asked Questions - Population